A professor found his exam questions posted online. He’s suing the students responsible for copyright infringement.

 Hankin said they plan to serve the subpoena to Course Hero this week.
 Once they receive the information, Berkovitz will probably drop the case, his attorney said.

 Berkovitz’s motivation is more nuanced than just holding students accountable for cheating on his exams, his attorney said.
-Since Chapman’s business school grades students on a curve, anyone who cheated and may have received a higher grade possibly affected the curve for students who followed the honor code and received a lower score.
+Because Chapman’s business school grades students on a curve, anyone who cheated and may have received a higher grade possibly affected the curve for students who followed the honor code and received a lower score.

 Hankin also speculated about the potential impact on students whose scholarships are tied to a minimum GPA.